catfish2019/Algorithms/Lab1_UnixTerminal/TerminalOverview/README.md

 In this lab, you are going to perform a few terminal commands to get familiar with the Unix Environment.

-# So many tools -- video tutorial!
+# Vdeo tutorial of Lab 1

-For this first lab, a video tutorial will be provided.
-Try to work through the lab during class time, but if you get stuck you can follow along the video later on.
+For this first lab, a video tutorial will be provided because there can be so many new tools/infrastructure being introduced.

+Try your best to work through the lab during class time, but if you get stuck you can follow along the video later on.
 Remember, labs are due at the start of class the following week--so you get one week to submit your lab.
 You and your partner should both make individual submissions.

-## Part 0.5 - Obtain the mono repo
+## Part 0 - Obtain the mono repo

 1. Make sure you have accepted the invitation to the monorepo from the main course page.
 2. Run through the following github tutorial if you are not familiar with git.